ASACT/miniconf2025/pages/contact.md

 permalink : "/contact/"
 ---

-+ For inqures about the conference, please contact Professor Kun Chen at kun.chen@uconn.edu.
+- For inqures about the conference, please contact Birol Emir at <Birol.Emir@pfizer.com>.

-+ For issues related to website, please contact Jun Jin at jun.jin@uconn.edu.
+- For issues related to website, please contact Lijun Wang at <lijun.wang@yale.edu>.